prentissw/obsidian-charted-roots/wiki-content/Roadmap.md

 ---

-### Universe Setup Wizard
+### Universe Management

-**Priority:** 📋 Medium — Guided onboarding for fictional worldbuilders
+**Priority:** 📋 Medium — First-class support for fictional worldbuilders

-**Summary:** A comprehensive universe management system that includes: (1) Universe as a first-class entity type for canonical registry, (2) a guided setup wizard for new worlds, (3) a Universes tab in Control Center (conditional visibility), and (4) a Universes section in Statistics for discovery.
+**Summary:** A comprehensive universe management system that includes: (1) Universe as a first-class entity type for canonical registry, (2) a guided setup wizard for new worlds, (3) a Universes tab in Control Center (conditional visibility), (4) a Universes section in Statistics for discovery, and (5) a Universes card in the Guide tab for onboarding.

 **Problem Statement:**